HMS Kingston (F64)

-HMS Kingston was a K-class destroyer of the Royal Navy.
+HMS Kingston was a K-class destroyer built for the Royal Navy during the 1930s.

 The early years

 Kingston was laid down by J. Samuel White and Company at Cowes on the Isle of Wight on 6 October 1937 as part of an order for six similar destroyers.
 She was launched at East Cowes on 9 January 1939 and named by the Mayoress of Kingston upon Thames.
 Commissioned on 14 September 1939 with the pennant number F64, she joined the 5th Destroyer Flotilla, Home Fleet, for convoy defence and anti-submarine duties in the North Sea.